brajenful/small-projects/meme_generator/README.md

 One of the many custom-made extensions for my private Discord bot.
 What it does it takes a standard meme template with x amount of panels, and puts parts of the passed string in their respective panels.

 ### Dependencies:
-Because this is an extensions for a discord bot, you'll have to have one already set up, and it needs to be using the rewrite branch of discord.py.
+Because this is an extension for a Discord bot, you'll have to have one already set up, and it needs to be using the rewrite branch of discord.py.
 Also, for image processing, I used [Pillow](https://github.com/python-pillow/Pillow), so you'll need that as well.

 ### How to use: